Michael Handley and Greg Lindquist : NYC preview of LA Show

 This project is a curation of a New York preview of the Los Angeles Landing Gallery show 🔥, works by Michael Handley and Greg Lindquist, Nov 2 – Dec 21, 2024, opening Nov 2, 6 – 8p.

-Both Michael Handley and Greg Lindquist examine the profound impact of wildfires in their work, exploring their causes through the forces of nature and human intervention.
-When standing before a work of art we bring our own lived experiences into the moment so it makes sense to consider how these two bodies of work by Handley and Lindquist would be received on both East and West coasts.
-While both New York and Los Angeles experience wildfires, the scale, frequency, and impact are far greater in Los Angeles due to its climate, geography, and history.
-Los Angeles faces an ongoing wildfire crisis exacerbated by climate change, while New York’s wildfire risk is more localized and less severe.
-Consequently, Los Angeles has a more aggressive wildfire response and preparedness strategy, while New York’s efforts are focused on isolated incidents and forest management.
-There is a greater chance of personal experience and connection to wildfires to those who live in California which makes this show a strong choice for this Los Angeles gallery and an interesting compare and contrast choice to preview this work for a New York audience.
+We bring our own lived experiences into the moment when viewing art.
+While both New York and Los Angeles experience wildfires, the scale, frequency, and impact are different for those living in these two cities.
+Due to its climate, location, and history Los Angeles faces an ongoing wildfire crisis exacerbated by climate change.
+New York’s wildfire risk is more localized and less severe therefore less of a prevalent concern for New Yorkers.
+Consequently, California has a more aggressive wildfire response and preparedness strategy, while New York’s efforts are focused on isolated incidents and forest management.
+Because of this disparity there is a greater chance of personal experience and connection to wildfires to those who live in Los Angeles than New York City which both makes this show a strong choice for this Los Angeles gallery and an interesting compare and contrast choice to preview this work for a New York audience.

 Greg Lindquist’s work addresses environmental issues, with wildfire playing a significant role in his exploration of nature’s fragility and the impact of human activity on the environment.
 He frequently focuses on the intersection of landscape and ecological crises, depicting scenes of destruction and regeneration in the context of climate change.
 His work is a response to the broader visual and emotional consequences of ecological disasters.